aousabdo/voicelingo/README.md

 5. The application should open in your default web browser.
 6. Enter your OpenAI API Key and upload an audio file.
 7. Click the "Translate and Transcribe" button to process the audio file.
-8. The transcription and translation will be displayed below the button, and you can download them as text files.

 ## Note